-No Vet Alone changes the lives of veterans, first responders and their families by improving the issues they face: PTSD, mental health, physical wellness, homelessness, drug addiction, depression, and isolation related issues that directly affect their wellbeing.
-No Vet Alone inspires hope and community that fosters the will to live
+Our programs and networks change the lives of veterans, first responders and their families, by improving the issues they face: PTSD, mental health, physical wellness, homelessness, drug addiction, depression, MST, and the often underlying depression of isolation, which are the leading causes of suicide.

 - 20 veteran suicides per day.
 14 of the 20 are not users of VA services.
 (2014 VA study

 - In 2012, 13 suicides per day in the United States alone occurred because of combat-based PTSD. (healthresearchfunding.org

 - People who die by suicide are frequently experiencing undiagnosed, undertreated, or untreated PTSD/depression.
 (National Alliance on Mental Illness)